awsdocs/amazon-redshift-developer-guide/doc_source/t_explain_plan_example.md

 	foreign key(dateid) references date(dateid));
 ```

 In the following query plan, the Merge Join step for the join on SALES and LISTING shows DS\_DIST\_NONE, which indicates that no redistribution is required for the step\.
 However, moving up the query plan, the other inner joins show DS\_BCAST\_INNER, which indicates that the inner table is broadcast as part of the query execution\.
-Because only one pair of tables can be collocated using key distribution, five tables need to be rebroadcast\.
+Because only one pair of tables can be collocated using key distribution, five tables must be rebroadcast\.

 ```
 QUERY PLAN